- Bupa Platinum consultant

 Current NHS consultant posts held

-Consultant haematologist - Chelsea and Westminster Hospital - lead clinician for haematological cancer
+Chelsea and Westminster Hospital.
+Consultant haematologist - lead clinician for haematological cancers.

-His main interest is in haemato-oncology and stem cell transplantation.
+His main interest is in haemato-oncology and stem cell (bone Marrow) transplantation.

 Smith and Nephew Pharmaceuticals Scholarship for research.